Generative AI: Accuracy and content quality

+On the other side, synthetic data can be deployed to train machine learning models while preserving user privacy.
+The approach is not limited to text generation; image generation has been employed to train computer vision models.

+Malicious use

 Illegal imagery

 Many websites that allow explicit AI generated images or videos have been created, and this has been used to create illegal content, such as rape, child sexual abuse material, necrophilia, and zoophilia.

 Cybercrime

 Generative AI's ability to create realistic fake content has been exploited in numerous types of cybercrime, including phishing scams.
 Deepfake video and audio have been used to create disinformation and fraud.
 In 2020, former Google click fraud czar Shuman Ghosemajumder argued that once deepfake videos become perfectly realistic, they would stop appearing remarkable to viewers, potentially leading to uncritical acceptance of false information.
 Additionally, large language models and other forms of text-generation AI have been used to create fake reviews of e-commerce websites to boost ratings.
 Cybercriminals have created large language models focused on fraud, including WormGPT and FraudGPT.

 A 2023 study showed that generative AI can be vulnerable to jailbreaks, reverse psychology and prompt injection attacks, enabling attackers to obtain help with harmful requests, such as for crafting social engineering and phishing attacks.
 Additionally, other researchers have demonstrated that open-source models can be fine-tuned to remove their safety restrictions at low cost.